 This succulent is a hybrid by Joyce Mueller from New South Wales, Australia.
-A seedling was found under an Echeveria 'Mexican Giant', but it is not known whether it was one of the parents.
+A seedling was found under an Echeveria 'Mexican Giant', but it is unknown whether it was one of the parents.
 In any case, the inflorescence clearly shows the influence of Echeveria laui.

-Echeveria 'Bambino' is a succulent that forms large rosettes of gray-green to blue-gray leaves tinged with pink.
-The surfaces of the leaves are covered with a powdery coating.
+Echeveria 'Bambino' is a succulent plant that forms large rosettes of gray-green to blue-gray pink-tinged leaves with a powdery coating.
 The rosettes grow up to 8 inches (20 cm) in diameter, usually solitary or with few offsets with age.
-Flowers are bell-shaped, reddish-pink and appear on up to 16 inches (40 cm) long inflorescences, usually in summer.
+Flowers are bell-shaped, reddish-pink, and appear on up to 16 inches (40 cm) long inflorescences, usually in summer.

 How to Grow and Care for Echeveria 'Bambino'

 Light: E. 'Bambino' prefers full sun to partial shade.
 If you are moving your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. 'Bambino' is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Soil: This succulent needs a potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial succulent potting mixes will work fine.